Impaler343/PlivoSubmission/README.md

 # PlivoSubmission
-Submission for the Plivo STT Task for the Internship Shortlist
+Submission for the Plivo STT Task for the Placement Shortlist